What does it mean to major in Spanish?

-During her first year of medical school at UM Medical Center in Jackson, Wilson noticed a need for Spanish speaking health care providers.
+During her first year of medical school at UM Medical Center in Jackson, Helmhout noticed a need for Spanish speaking health care providers.
 She became involved with the Spanish Club at UMMC and interacted with patients in Spanish at community health screenings.
-She is looking into becoming a certified medical translator soon.
+She is completing her internal medicine residency at UMMC.

 Why study Spanish at UM?“Study Spanish because it’s an invaluable skill that will be useful in any career track!
 I loved my Spanish classes in literature, culture, and cinema.
 The classes were smaller, discussions were thought-provoking, and the faculty took the time to get to know and help every student as we grew in our skill and love of the Spanish language.”

 Dr. Dan O’Sullivan, Chair of the Department of Modern Languages

 C-115 Bondurant Hall